google/bulk_fhir_tools/README.md

 [FHIR Store](https://cloud.google.com/healthcare-api/docs/how-tos/fhir)
 from [Medicare's Beneficiary Claims Data API (BCDA)](https://bcda.cms.gov/).

-This repository also contains example [analysis notebooks](analytics) that show how to query and work with the data once it's in FHIR Store and BigQuery.
+This repository also contains example [analysis notebooks](analytics) using synthetic data that showcase query patterns once the data is in FHIR Store and BigQuery.

 Note: This is not an official Google product.

+__If using these tools with protected health information (PHI), please be sure to follow your organization's policies with respect to PHI.__

 ## Overview
 <!---TODO(b/199179306): add links to code paths below.--->